-Luca takes Biblical boy Luke in a romance language direction.
+The baby name Luca takes classic Luke in a romance language direction.

 Thanks to Jenna for suggesting our Baby Name of the Day.

 Not so long ago, boy names ending in vowels were rare.
 Immigrants to the US adopted more American versions of their names.
 Giorgio became George: Roberto, Bob.
 In 1959, the only vowel-ending boy names you might encounter were y-enders.
 Think Timothy and Gary.
-If you count nicknames, like Joe, they’re a little more common.
+If you count nicknames, like Joe, they’re a little more common – but only a little.

 But mostly, boy names just plain didn’t end with a.